dove-technology/commercetools-campaigns-connector-demo/README.md

 The main area of customisation is the coupon codes functionality. commercetools doesn't allow changing the provider of coupon codes so we need to store them in a custom field on the cart and update the UI to use this.

-Coupon codes are stored on the cart using the `dovetech-discounts-couponCodes` custom field.
-This is an array of coupon code objects serialised in JSON.
+Coupon codes are stored on the cart using the `dovetech-discounts-coupon-codes` custom field.
+The type of this field is a set of strings.

-Coupon codes are added to the cart using the `dovetech-discounts-cartAction` custom field.
+Coupon codes are added to the cart using the `dovetech-discounts-cart-action` custom field.
 This is a JSON object with the following structure:

 ```json
 {